Learn more about services available to visitors and alumni

 - Directions & Floor Plans: Find directions and floor plans to our libraries

 - Tours of the Knowledge Center are available for individuals and groups.
-Either visit the Research Help desk or use the online tour form: TOURS
+Either visit the Research Help desk or contact us online.

 - Events hosted by the Knowledge Center and DeLaMare Library are generally open to the public.
 These include everything from author talks to films to the L-cubed lunchtime concerts in the Rotunda.
 Check our website or the information monitors in the Knowledge Center Lobby for upcoming events.
 For a full listing of all events at the University, please visit the events page on the main University website